All Episodes

 I'm just asking.

-We're seventy-four percent of the country is on Facebook.
+You told the story about where 74% of the country is on Facebook.

-You can you can create your own channel.
+You can create your own channel.

 Trump did create his own channel.